- Video length: 2:23

 - In the Contents pane, drag the Population layer beneath the Urban Area layer.
 Confirm that the Population layer is still selected in the Contents pane.

-- Under Feature Layer, on the Appearance tab, in the Effects group, change the layer transparency to 70%.
+- Under Feature Layer, click the Appearance tab.
+In the Effects group, move the Layer Transparency to 70%.
 Press Enter.

 The bus routes correspond well to the densely populated parts of the urban area.